Alphacode77/js-for-react-native-11011482/README.md

 ## Creating User Profile Function

 Create a function called "createUserProfiles".
 This function takes 2 arrays as arguments (array of names and array of formatted names) and returns an array of objects with 'originalName, modifiedName and id' properties.

+## TEST

+I have provided code samples with file names "test" to test the various functions provided.